Are you tired of sending all your hard-earned money to debt while struggling with living paycheck to paycheck?

 Want to go on vacation?
 Great!
 Add a vacation fund to your budget.

-Want to buy a ridiculously expensive pair of jeans?
+Want to splurge on an expensive pair of jeans?
 Perfect!
 Just add it to your budget.

 Writing a budget can be tricky at first.
 But after a few months, you’ll learn how to write a budget that matches your unique life.
 Will it look like someone else’s?
 Probably not…and that’s totally okay!